rochabm/leap_mono_bido_comparison/README.md

-# Corrected 2-D monodomain--bidomain comparison
+# Comparison of the monodomain and bidomain models in 2D with a vessel

-This directory contains the final code and archived data used to generate the two new figures prepared for the revision of *Multi-Vector Low-Energy Cardiac Stimulation Recruits Direction-Dependent Vascular and Boundary Hotspots*.
+This directory contains the final code and archived data used to generate the two new figures prepared for the revision of *Multi-Vector Low-Energy Cardiac Stimulation Recruits Direction-Dependent Vascular and Boundary Hotspots* (under review).

 ## Definitive execution files